btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

 ## Does BTCPay Server support crypto to fiat conversion?

 At this time, it is possible to do automated conversions using the BTCPay Server plugin called [BTCTransmuter](https://github.com/btcpayserver/btcTransmuter).
 Please note this software is currently in *alpha state*.

+## What if I have a problem paying an invoice?

+If you have an issue paying a BTCPay Server invoice, it is likely do to one of the following reasons:

+1. You are trying to pay using a non-segwit wallet and the merchant's invoices use Bech32 format.

+This is a fairly common issue but can be confusing to the customer who will likely receive wallet errors similar to `invalid address` when making a payment to an invoice.
+The solution for this (by the customer) is to use a [SegWit compatible wallet](https://en.bitcoin.it/wiki/Bech32_adoption) which supports sending to Bech32 addresses.
+The solution for this (by the merchant) is to [modify your extended public key (xpub)](./FAQ-Wallet.md#what-is-a-derivation-scheme) you are providing in your BTCPay Server store to use `-P2SH` which will wrap your addresses with a Pay to Script Hash and allow both SegWit and non-SegWit wallets to make payments to your addresses.

+2. The invoice receives payment, but it is not paid in full.

+Often times users will try to pay an invoice from an exchange or other custodial service which may take part of the payment as a fee when sending out of the service.
+To the solution for this (by the customer) is to ensure that the invoice shows as paid and not as only partially paid.
+Also keep in mind if the service is taking a fee from your payments, you will have to consider this amount in addition to your invoice payment.

 ## What if I have a problem with a paid invoice?